dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 :::image type="content" source="media/explore/resource-stop-action.png" lightbox="media/explore/resource-stop-action.png" alt-text=".NET Aspire dashboard stop resource.":::

 When you select **Stop**, the resource stops running, and the **State** column updates to reflect the change.

+> [!NOTE]
+> For project resources, when the debugger is attached, it's reattached on restart.

 The **Start** button is then enabled, allowing you to start the resource again.
 Additionally, the dashboard displays a toast notification of the result of the action:

 :::image type="content" source="media/explore/resource-stopped-action.png" lightbox="media/explore/resource-stopped-action.png" alt-text=".NET Aspire dashboard resource stopped.":::

-When a resource is in a nonrunning state, the **Start** button is enabled.
+When a resource is in a non-running state, the **Start** button is enabled.
 Selecting **Start** starts the resource, and the **State** column updates to reflect the change.
 The **Stop** button is then enabled, allowing you to stop the resource again.
 The dashboard displays a toast notification of the result of the action:

 :::image type="content" source="media/explore/resource-started-action.png" lightbox="media/explore/resource-started-action.png" alt-text=".NET Aspire dashboard started resource.":::